Who should read this guide?

 From here, presets will be loaded as your listing accounting rules and you can edit as needed.

-Airbnb Arbitrage: Common Transaction Workflows in QuickBooks
+Execute Common Transaction Workflows in QuickBooks for Airbnb Arbitrage

 The following is a list of common transaction workflows for Airbnb Arbitrage in QuickBooks.